Chinese Dream: The New York Times

 Thomas Friedman's New York Times article has been credited with popularizing the phrase "Chinese Dream" in China, after interviewing Neville Mars in Beijing in 2006, on the impact of urbanization as explored in his book "The Chinese Dream – a society under construction."

 The British publication The Economist credits a column written by the American journalist Thomas Friedman for popularizing the term in China.
 A translation of Friedman's article, "China Needs Its Own Dream," published in The New York Times (October 2012) was widely popular in China.
 Friedman attributes the phrase to Peggy Liu, the founder of the environmentalist NGO JUCCCE.
 According to Isaac Stone Fish, former Asia editor for the magazine Foreign Policy, Friedman said, "I only deserve part credit... ensuing the concept of 'China Dream' was promoted by my friend Peggy Liu, as the motto for her NGO about how to introduce Chinese to the concept of sustainability."

 James Fallows of The Atlantic has pointed out that the phrase has frequently been used in the past by journalists.
-He mentions Deborah Fallow's book Dreaming in Chinese, his own article "What Is the Chinese Dream?," and Gerald Lemos' book The End of the Chinese Dream as examples.
+He mentions Deborah Fallows' book Dreaming in Chinese, his own article "What Is the Chinese Dream?," and Gerald Lemos' book The End of the Chinese Dream as examples.
 In response to Fallows, The Economist cites an article in the Xinhua Daily Telegraph that directly credits Friedman.

 "Will the next Chinese leader have a dream that is different from the American dream?" [a paraphrase of a line in Mr Friedman's column].
 In a year of political transition, the world's gaze is focused on the east.
 On the eve of the 18th [Communist Party] congress [at which Mr Xi had been appointed as party chief two weeks earlier] the American columnist Thomas Friedman wrote an article devoted to analysis of the "Chinese dream" titled "China Needs Its Own Dream".
 It expressed the hope that [the dream would be one that] "marries people's expectations of prosperity with a more sustainable China".
 Suddenly the "Chinese dream" became a hot topic among commentators at home and abroad.